Our positions are where we stand on issues, new and old. Positions are reviewed, updated, or removed based on member input and consensus.

 - Support of the Nonpartisan Court Plan and an improved system of selection, tenure and retirement of judges

-- Adopted 1974, Updated 1987
+Juvenile Justice Adopted 1974, Updated 1987

-Air Quality - Adopted 2015
+Air Quality Adopted 2015

 - Promote measures to reduce pollution from mobile and stationary sources

-- Adopted 1972, Updated 1987
+Hazardous and Solid Waste Adopted 1972, Updated 1987

 - Support of strong provisions to fulfill state and local government's responsibility for hazardous and solid waste management

-Based on National Positions
+Land Use and Growth Management Adopted 1976 Based on National Positions 1986

 - Support for the adoption and implementation of long range land use plans and regulations by state, county and municipal governments which incorporate sound policy development based upon the goals, needs and resources of each locale.

-- Adopted 1958, Updated 1984
+Water Adopted 1958, Updated 1989

 - Support of a comprehensive water policy for Missouri, one that includes the public trust doctrine

-Education - Adopted 1965, Updated 1970, 1974, 1983
+Education Adopted 1965, Updated 1970, 1974, 1983

 - Support for equal opportunity in education, access to quality programs and adequate financing.

-- Adopted 1999, Updated 2007, 2015
+Charter Schools Adopted 1999, Updated 2007, 2015

-- Charter schools, the League supports criteria for governance and operations similar to those of traditional public schools but accountability and accreditation same as those of traditional public schools.
+The League does not support or oppose charter schools.
+Since Missouri law permits Charter schools, the League supports criteria for governance and operations similar to those of traditional public schools, but accountability and accreditation same as those of traditional public schools.

 Family Planning Adopted 1988 by Concurrence with Springfield/Green Co.

 - Support state family planning programs and educational programs about family planning including funding for these programs.

-- Adopted 2015
+Medical Marijuana Adopted 2015

-- Support legislation which allows marijuana for medical treatments.
+- Support legislation which allows marijuana for medical treatments

 - Support treating possession as one of the lowest law enforcement priorities